Larry-Wilkes-CyberCloud/Social-Engineering-Investigation/README.md

 ![Email 1](https://github.com/Larry-Wilkes-CyberCloud/Social-Engineering-Investigation/assets/93053015/5d7208dd-521f-40a7-8ef9-c40bcbf442f5)

 Is this email Safe or Malicious?
-My Analysis
 Malicious	                •	The name the email uses isn’t consistent with the display name.